 Here’s the abstract of an article with the calculations:

-The interpretation of this is that every person on earth has a common ancestor who lived around 1000 BC.
+The interpretation of this is that every person on earth has a common ancestor who lived around 1000 BC[E], or even more recently.
 The following quote from an article geared towards lay audiences references that paper and expands on it.

 “Go back a bit further, and you reach a date when our family trees share not just one ancestor in common but every ancestor in common.
 At this date, called the genetic isopoint, the family trees of any two people on the earth now, no matter how distantly related they seem, trace back to the same set of individuals.
 “If you were alive at the genetic isopoint, then you are the ancestor of either everyone alive today or no one alive today,” Rutherford says.
 Humans left Africa and began dispersing throughout the world at least 120,000 years ago, but the genetic isopoint occurred much more recently—somewhere between 5300 and 2200 B.C., according to Rohde’s calculations.”[4; see also 8]

-This means that some thousands of years ago, anyone alive who has any living descendants is related to everyone today (“If you were alive at the genetic isopoint, then you are the ancestor of either everyone alive today or no one alive today”).
+This means that some thousands of years ago, everyone alive then who has any living descendants now is an ancestor of everyone living today (“If you were alive at the genetic isopoint, then you are the ancestor of either everyone alive today or no one alive today”).
 Biological genetic evidence doesn’t really allow us to pinpoint when our common ancestors lived but based on the mathematics of genetics and ancestry, it’s clear people are all related to each other much more recently than hundreds of thousands of years ago.

 The genetic isopoint has implications for the scriptural “Adam” and “Eve”.
 It also applies to the “House of Israel” (or tribes of Israel, including the lost 10 tribes) and how they can be scattered among all nations.
 It has implications for the Lamanites and modern Native Americans.

 Let’s first look at Europe.
 Using these same estimates, everyone who has European ancestry is related to every European in about the 10th century AD who has any living descendants.
 This is so short because it’s a relatively constrained geographical area but as quoted above, it only takes up to a few more thousand years to get back to common ancestors for the entire world.
-How this works is that someone like Charlemagne (or other concurrent royalty), from whom many people try to claim descendancy, is the ancestor of every living person with European ancestry.
+How this works is that someone like Charlemagne (or other concurrent member of royalty), from whom many people try to claim descendancy, is the ancestor of every living person with European ancestry.
 Documenting that tie into Charlemagne’s line is the challenge – most people just don’t have records that reliably go that far back in time (and most people claiming they do are mistaken).
-However, because there are no records does not mean there is no relation.
+However, a lack of records (even genetic) does not mean there is no relation.

 Below is a summary of the “ancestry” of my DNA.
 It’s most similar to people from northern and north central Europe.
 That matches the family history records but it is also misleading.
 Based on the analyses in the Rohde, Olson, and Chang (2004) article and others, if we could go back 1000 years, I am related to everyone in Europe who currently has any living descendants.
 One of the issues will be discussed later but it has to do with disappearing DNA from ancestors.